s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

-# Acknowledgements
+# Fin
-Thanks to the HighLoad community on Signal, especially Grace Fu and Jack Frigaard.
+Let me know if you have any feedback and thank you to the HighLoad community on Signal, especially Grace Fu and Jack Frigaard.